-Birding trip Alicante, a bird watching trip report to Monnegre, El Hondo and Santa Pola Salinas.
-For more information about our standard bird watching tour in Alicante, please visit the following link.
+Birding trip Alicante, a day bird watching trip report to Monnegre, El Hondo and Santa Pola Salinas.

 I hope to catch your attention about the superb birdlife that can be found in this part of Spain (Alicante and Valencia provinces).
 Last Tuesday, I had the pleasure to guide Richard in the Alicante area.
 He had emailed me a list of lifers he would like to see and I think we did pretty well.